 Jesus came to suffer for your sins, nailing them to the cross, and removing them as far as the East is from the West!
 Now we wait for when He returns at the end of this age to welcome the dawn of a new one.
 In Him, there is perpetual fresh start.

-Because without this gospel, friends may feel the burden of keeping up resolutions, and making all the right choices in 2020, despite being unable to.
+Without this gospel, friends may feel the burden of keeping up resolutions, and making all the right choices in 2021, despite being unable to.
 They’ll hope in self-improvement rather than in a forgiving God.
+They’ll hope in changes to the news cycle rather than Jesus’ plan to make all things new.
 How can we start conversations about the hope that Jesus gives?
 How can we remind ourselves of this truth and begin the new year with the right priorities?